 Subjects were asked to participate in a public speaking challenge.
-When they referred to themselves in the second or third person during introspection, they experienced less anxiety attacks and performed better.
+When they referred to themselves in the second or third person during introspection, they experienced fewer anxiety attacks and performed better.

-These findings are important because they confirm that motivational self-talk, if done right, can be an effective tool to boost confidence, personal growth and performance.
+These findings are important because they confirm that motivational self-talk (if done right) can be an effective tool to boost personal growth and performance.

-Can talking to yourself help you perform better at sports?
+Talking to yourself can help you perform better at sports

 Both overt and covert (external and internal) self-talk have been found to use similar brain structures, and they are thought to serve the same self-regulatory functions.

-Positive self-talk, in particular, appears to have benefits for sports performance (although it may not work for everyone, especially some people with low-self esteem).
+Positive self-talk appears to have benefits for sports performance (although it may not work for everyone, especially some people with low-self esteem).